Last Updated on May 28, 2022 by Chris and Lindsay

 The Wind River can be a fierce river at times.
 When the spillway opens in spring to allow snowmelt and rain runoff into the river the rapids become truly spectacular.

+A quiet river turns adventurous as the flow creates over a dozen class 3 and 4 rapids through the canyon.
 When not paddling hard to navigate the rapids, the view of the Wind River Canyon from the river is remarkable and truly one of a kind.

 And while other rivers in the West have more renown, there is no doubt that rafting the Wind River will truly be one of the most amazing experiences and at the top of the list of things to do in Thermopolis.